 First City Art Center (FCAC) is a 501(c)(3) non-profit art center in Pensacola, FL engaging the community through a broad range of workshops, classes, studio spaces, gallery exhibits, fundraising events, summer camp, youth art program, outreach programs, and field trips.
-One of our outreach programs features a Mobile Glass Blowing Studio that we can bring to your next event, festival, work party, or school!
-FCAC provides a variety opportunities for people to interact with art.
+FCAC provides a variety of opportunities for people to interact with art.
 We offer classes and workshops in glass blowing, glass bead making, stained glass, sculpture, pottery on the wheel, hand-built pottery, drawing, painting, and various other mediums.
 We are unique in this area for many reasons, and we are the only public glassblowing facility in Northwest FL.

 FCAC cultivates a creative culture, inviting people of all backgrounds, ages, and skill levels to explore, participate and experiment with art.
 We encourage a cooperative environment that nurtures the artist and the observer while building a community around the arts that provides open dialogue, camaraderie, public service, education, fellowship and mentorship programs.
 FCAC serves approximately 10,000 adults and children each year.
 First City Art Center is an active, dynamic and exciting resource for the community.